Slope86/QIRT/docs/tutorials/basic_create_circuit.md

-# Create a Quantum Circuit
+# Create a Basic Quantum Circuit

-After learning how to create quantum states, the next step is to understand how to build quantum circuits.
-Quantum circuits are sequences of quantum gates that manipulate quantum states.
-In this tutorial, we'll create a simple quantum circuit using QIRT.
+After created a basic quantum states $|\texttt{00}\rangle$, the next step is to build a basic quantum circuits.

 ## Basic Circuit Creation

-Let's start by creating a quantum circuit with two qubits:
+Let's start by creating a basic quantum circuit with two qubits:

 ```python
 from QIRT import QuantumCircuit